 I’d like to know about life post-Netflix.
 Now that you’ve had the chance to process all of that, how did it change things for Aunty Donna?

 They’re driving past, they pull their car over, they get out of their car, they want to talk, say hello and get a photo.
 Purely for no other reason other than to say, I love the show.
 And that is, it feels like a fucking fever dream.
-Because I constantly go back to – I’m just this kid from Werribee, my dad’s a butcher, and my mum’s a teacher.
-And I had no aspirations of wanting to be recognised or even to be an artist early on.
+Because I constantly go back to, I’m just this kid from Werribee, my dad’s a butcher, and my mom’s a teacher.
+And I had no aspirations of wanting to be recognized or even to be an artist early on.
 That was just not something that was in my periphery or even that I thought was possible.
-And to now fast forward to here where people are almost getting into serious car accidents just to let me know they liked the show that I did, it’s overwhelming and incredible.
+And to now fast forward to here where people are almost getting into serious car accidents just to let me know they liked the show that I did.
+It’s overwhelming and incredible.
 And it reminds me that I have one of the best jobs in the entire world.

-If the call came through from the President of Netflix and they say, “Hey, guys, season two, let’s do it.”
+If the call came through a call from Mr. president of Netflix – or Madam president, and she says ‘Hey, guys, season two, let’s do it.’
 Is it a yes, or is it a no?

 Broden: Not sure.
 We have to be under the right terms and stuff.
 We’re more interested in Aunty Donna.

 Wherever we feel like we can do our best stuff, we’re not beholden to one place, which is why we were proud that we can make a tour and do that if we want.
 Or we can make an album and make music if we want, or we can make a TV series.
 It really just comes back to us.
-It’s the main thing that as a group we’re really proud of – we’re malleable, and you can never predict what we’re going to do.
+And it’s the main thing that as a group we’re really proud of, we’re malleable, and you can never predict what we’re going to do.

-Having followed you guys, I feel as though you would be fans of Aunty Donna.
-Do you ever feel like you missed out on being able to enjoy Aunty Donna because you were too busy making Aunty Donna?
+Speaking to you guys and having followed you guys, I feel as though you would be fans of Aunty Donna.
+Do you ever feel as though you missed out on being able to enjoy Aunty Donna because you were too busy making Aunty Donna?

 Zach: That’s a funny question.
 That’s a really great question.